MartinSnyder/MartinSnyder.github.io/articles/nethack.md

         <p>
             I run like the wind, avoiding all but my fastest pursuers.
 I wear my ring of levitation and it helps me to avoid traps and other pitfalls.
 I slowly rise through Gehennom.
-On a few occasions, I get a feeling of deja vu and sense that I'm somehow covering the sam ground over and over.
+On a few occasions, I get a feeling of deja vu and sense that I'm somehow covering the same ground over and over.
 Since I'm moving so fast, and filled with such excitement I really can't say for sure.
         </p>